camdore/Image-Classification-for-ML-Internship-2023/README.md

 ### 2. Potential improvements to the solution

 - Use a larger and more balanced dataset.
-- Use a pretrained model and use its architecture as a starting point with **transfer learning**.
-For example, we can use models such as ResNet, VGG, AlexNet or GoogLeNet.
+- Use a another pretrained model and use its architecture as a starting point with **transfer learning**.
+For example, we can use models such as ResNet, AlexNet or GoogLeNet.
 - Add more **preprocessing layers** such as **normalization** on the RGB channels in order to normalize the pixel values.
 There are some differences of contrast between some day and night pictures.
 We can use the following line :

     `tf.keras.layers.Normalization(mean=([meanR, meanG, meanB]), variance=([stdR,stdG, stdB]))`